tdownie0/music-theor-ease/topics/Fundamentals/ch6.md

 The theme of this message is really to see things as a constant learning experience.
-There will be many topics that you learn that may not appear all that related at first, but you will inevitably recognize a pattern somewhere due to these.
+There will be many topics that you learn that may not appear all that related at first, but you will inevitably recognize a pattern somewhere due to these experiences.
 Honestly, a surprising amount of coding can be improved by taking the time to write things in a thoughtful manner.
 Making sure readability is a primary concern will help everyone in the long run.
 If done properly, it could even serve as documentation on how things can or should be implemented, serving as learning material and being easily maintainable.